18F/C2/doc/team_practices.md

 ## Support

 Support tickets for existing users are managed at [18F's User Voice account](https://18f.uservoice.com).
 The delivery team rotates assignment to respond to user issues and bug reports.
-As support requests are received, tickets are immediately actionable.
-The developer can assign the ticket to her/himself as the work begins.
+As support tickets are received, the person on duty should assign the ticket to themself and begin investigating the issue as soon as possible.